The page has been translated by Gen AI.

 Check DaemonSet detailed information

-To view the detailed information of the DaemonSet, follow these steps.
+To view detailed information about a DaemonSet, follow these steps.

-2. Click DaemonSet under the Workload menu on the Service Home page.
-You will be taken to the DaemonSet List page.
+2. On the Service Home page, click DaemonSet under the Workload menu.
+2. Go to the DaemonSet List page.

-3. DaemonSet List page, select the cluster and namespace from the gear button at the top left, then click Confirm.
+3. On the DaemonSet list page, select the cluster and namespace from the gear button at the top left, then click Confirm.

-4. DaemonSet List page, select the item you want to view detailed information for.
-It navigates to the DaemonSet Details page.
+4. Select the item you want to view details for on the DaemonSet List page.
+4. Navigate to the DaemonSet Details page.

-• If you select Show System Objects at the top of the list, items other than the Kubernetes object entries will be displayed.
+• If you select Show system objects at the top of the list, all items except the Kubernetes object entries are displayed.

 5. Click each tab to view the service information.